 The border of Europe and Asia: Yekaterinburg

 Next stop, Yekaterinburg!
 I have heard a lot about the city from one of my friends.
 Indeed it is a very modern, rich city with new and shiny buildings.
 The city lays at the bottom of Ural mountains.
 It is at the border of Europe and Asia.
 About half an hour from the city there is one smaller monument about it.
-Although official city buses don’t stop there, we managed to get off the bus at the good place and on the way back we just hitched an UAZ full with workers and tools.
+Although official city buses don’t stop there, we managed to get off the bus at a good place and on the way back we just hitched a UAZ full with workers and tools.
 It was one of my little dreams to travel once by UAZ, and here it happened.
-We didn’t even know that some time later we will have a whole day ride in another one.
+We didn’t even know that sometime later we will have a whole day ride in another one.

 Here we come, Asia: Irkutsk and Lake Baikal

-Before the trip I was waiting and expecting that Russia will be so different, but I didn’t feel it until we reached Asia.
-Probably I have spent too much time in Russia beforehand (mostly in Saint Petersburg and Petrozavodsk) and the soviet style architecture was nothing new anymore.
+Before the trip, I was waiting and expecting that Russia will be so different, but I didn’t feel it until we reached Asia.
+Probably I have spent too much time in Russia beforehand (mostly in Saint Petersburg and Petrozavodsk) and the Soviet style architecture was nothing new anymore.
 Finally, near the Lake Baikal, this feeling has changed.
 It was Asia with all its colors, flags and decoration on buses and elsewhere.

 We decided to go to Olkhon Island and the southern shore of the lake.
 It is easy to spend a few weeks around the lake.
 The island was very touristy compared to any previous places we have been on this trip.
 After getting off the bus at Khuzhir locals approached us.
 They were looking for customers to their homestays.
 It was easy to get an accommodation in few minutes.
-Tenting is another (free) option, but we didn’t carry it for the trip as we relied on couchsurfing, so we had to pay for our place this time.
+Tenting is another (free) option, but we didn’t carry it for the trip as we relied on Couchsurfing, so we had to pay for our place this time.

-On the southwest shore of the lake there is another important stop for every railway lover.
+On the southwest shore of the lake, there is another important stop for every railway lover.
 The Circum-Baikal Railway starts from Slyudyanka – although the confusing name it does not go around the lake.
 It is only a 100 km long single railway track through over 40 tunnels on the lakeside.
 The view is amazing.
-The speed of the trains are less.
+The speed of the trains is less.
 It takes 5-6 hours to reach its end station (Port Baikal), which can be reached by ferry from Irkutsk.

-At Port Baikal we had some time to take a look on old ships and train remains.
+At Port Baikal, we had some time to take a look at old ships and train remains.
 We wanted to go by train backwards as well, as we didn’t plan to stay longer in Irkutsk, there was no point to take the ferry, then a bus.
 We slept a few hours at the railway station at Port Baikal in couches as it was quite late night and we were tired.
 The lady who worked there promised us that she will wake us up before the train leaves.
 And she did.
 We were on the train again, this time without any views.